Photo courtesy of

 ** Learn how to

-Making Homemade Bread Crumbs.
+Make Homemade Bread Crumbs.

 Preheat oven to 450° degrees F. Oil a large shallow glass baking dish.